Zoe Daniel: Early life

-Politics
+2022 election campaign

 Daniel was endorsed by Voices of Goldstein as an independent candidate to run in the 2022 federal election in the seat of Goldstein.
 Her candidacy was endorsed by former member for Indi, Cathy McGowan, former leader of the Liberal Party, John Hewson, and minister in the Fraser government and former Liberal member for Goldstein, Ian Macphee.

 Daniel is a self-described swinging voter, as a consequence of her father's "negative experience of party politics".
 She describes herself as a "social progressive, economic conservative".
 She cast her vote for the Liberals at the 2016 Australian federal election on the basis of what she perceived to be Malcolm Turnbull's commitment to addressing the climate crisis.
 During the campaign, she stated that she had campaigned for "faster and stronger action on climate change, restoration of integrity and trust in politics and real equality and safety for women."

-Daniel is part of a network of female community independents that campaigned in safe Liberal seats.
+Daniel is part of a network of community independents that campaigned in safe Liberal seats and has been classified as a "teal independent".

-Daniel was successful at the election, defeating the incumbent, Tim Wilson.
+Daniel won the seat at the 2022 election, defeating the incumbent Liberal MP Tim Wilson 52.87 to 47.13 2PP.
+Wilson lost 12 percent of his primary vote from 2019, allowing Daniel to defeat him on the eighth count when over three-fourths of Labor preferences flowed to her.
+The seat had previously been considered a safe "blue ribbon" seat.
+Dating to its time as Balaclava, it had been in the hands of the Liberals and their predecessors without interruption since Federation.

+Daniel's campaign spent A$1.59 million during the election campaign.